Protocol Revenue

 Buy + Burn

-For buy + burn, ETH revenue is used to buy RPL on the open market.
+For buy + burn, a share of ETH revenue is used to buy RPL on the open market.
 The RPL is then burnt to permanently remove it from the total supply of RPL.
 In theory, the market cap of RPL should be unchanged by this, while the supply is reduced, which would mean the price per RPL token increases (by its share of the ETH revenue).
 The implementation uses a time-averaged market price and avoids large steps in available burn liquidity to limit opportunities for someone to game the system and steal value.

 Buy + LP